 Economic benchmarking data

 When was the last time your economic benchmarking analysis was updated, to support the UK company’s controlled transactions?
 In many cases we review, we find the data is out-of-date or not relevant anymore.

-Is your current transfer pricing support for financial transactions in line with the OECD’s Transfer Pricing Guidance on Financial Transactions published in February 2020?
+Is your current transfer pricing support in line with the OECD’s Transfer Pricing Guidance published in January 2022?

 Is the UK company owed long-term debtor balances by associated enterprises, on which interest has not been charged?

 Have you considered the effects of Covid-19 on your supply chain and considered current adjustments to your transfer pricing policy.
 Does your transfer pricing documentation support this?